340:20-1-17. Energy Crisis Assistance Program (ECAP)

 (iii) did not make an effort to maintain current utility bills.

-(1) The authorized ECAP benefit is limited to the amount necessary to connect, restore, or maintain energy service to the household, up to the established maximum for the program year, per DHS Appendix C-7-A. • 5
+(1) The authorized ECAP benefit is limited to the amount necessary to connect, restore, or maintain energy service to the household, up to the established maximum for the program year, per OKDHS Appendix C-7-A. ECAP funds are not used to pay utility charges carried over from a previous utility account or that is in debt collection, unless the client moved to a new location because of a domestic violence situation and provides proof of the domestic violence, such as a police report. • 5

-(2) DHS makes payments for crisis assistance directly to energy suppliers unless the energy supplier is not designated to receive direct payments from DHS. • 6
+(2) OKDHS makes payments for crisis assistance directly to energy suppliers unless the energy supplier is not designated to receive direct payments from OKDHS.
+When direct payment cannot be made to the energy supplier, OKDHS makes the payment to the household by debit card or direct deposit, per Oklahoma Administrative Code 340:65-3-6.

 (1) 18 hours of the household requesting ECAP when the energy crisis involves a life-threatening medical situation.